FIL-OPMEG/MEMES/README.md

 ![Procedure](./test_MEMES/MEMES_outline.png)

-MEMES produces a coregistered singleshell headmodel and 3D sourcemodel (warped to MNI space) for source analysis in Fieldtrip.
+MEMES produces a coregistered MRI for subsequent source analysis in Fieldtrip.

 **Please note:** MEMES and ICP work best with some facial information alongisde the headshape information